catalyzeio/stratum-docs/ssh-keys.md

 To execute the commands below, you'll need to specify your Datica username and password, so be sure to have them available.

-## Download the The Platform CLI
+## Download The Platform CLI

-All SSH key management will be carried out through the The Platform CLI.
+All SSH key management will be carried out through The Platform CLI.
 Get it [here](https://github.com/daticahealth/cli).

 ## Add a Non-Shared Public Key to Your account